thisanco/vagas/data/bi-analysis/README.md

 ## Context

 Petlove is the largest pet-oriented platform in Latin America.
-Taking care of the entire experience of the pet parent, since supplying products (via e-commerce [here](https://www.petlove.com.br/)), together with the veterinarian's care (by [Vet Smart](https://www.vetsmart.com.br/)), ensuring an ERP and adequate management system (by [Vetus](https://vetus.com.br/)) or providing services such as pet sitter and others (by [DogHero](https://www.doghero.com.br/)).

-Because of this very diverse scenario, the Data area of the Petlove group created squads with people who have different skills to help each business front to have better deliveries.
+The company's role is to take care of the whole pet experience, including supply chain (by e-commerce [here](https://www.petlove.com.br/)), health care (by [Vet Smart](https://www.vetsmart.com.br/)), enterprise management (ERP by [Vetus](https://vetus.com.br/)), and daily care (by [DogHero](https://www.doghero.com.br/)).
+In this diverse scenario, Petlove group created data squads carefully planned to join different skills to increment each initiative performance.

-Your challenge will be to participate in the **Subscription team**: a service that the parent of a pet hires a set of items to receive as often as he wishes, paying a subscription in the period selected by the client (and receiving a discount when hiring the service).
+Your challenge is to participate in the **Subscription Team,** a service where the pet owner schedules the delivery of a set of items within a custom period subscription and discounts.

 ## The problem

-The subscription team has a goal to reduce subscriber churn.
-It is important to note that the definition of what we are calling **churn** is any user who hired Petlove's subscription service and canceled it after hiring.
+The Subscription Team has a goal to reduce subscriber churn. **Churn** is any user who signed the Petlove's subscription service and canceled it after hiring.

 When analyzing data from the last few months, despite all the usability improvements on the platform, churn has been increasing.
 Here is the chart to exemplify: